StefanBuchman/aws-appsync-chat-workshop/README.md

    Make sure [**ALL**](https://docs.aws.amazon.com/general/latest/gr/rande.html) services are supported in this region or else you'll get errors in the next steps.

 4. Add an **Amazon Cognito User Pool** auth resource.
-Use the default configuration.
+When prompted `Do you want to use the default authentication and security configuration? ` Use the default configuration.

    ```bash
    amplify add auth